Recommended Faith & Climate Speakers

 A CIPL staff person is glad to connect faith communities organizing public events with any of the following speakers.
 Send an email to firstname.lastname@example.org requesting an introduction.

-Andrew Guenther, Executive Director, Center for Ecosystem Management and Restoration
+Andrew Gunther, Executive Director, Center for Ecosystem Management and Restoration

 Dr. Gunther received his Ph.D. from the UC Berkeley in 1987 and has worked at the intersection of environmental science and policy since 1979.
 He served as the first manager for the San Francisco Bay Regional Monitoring Program and as Assistant Chief Scientist for the Exxon Valdez Oil Spill Restoration Program.
 He is the Executive Director of the non-profit Center for Ecosystem Management and Restoration.